Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 How Dare You Die on Me!: Sonic was thought to had been dead after an explosion of alien tech, but was really flung halfway across the universe.
 He returned a year later and continued his role as a hero.
 This, however, led to Sally breaking up with him.

 Humans by Any Other Name: "Overlanders."
-While it technically refers to a specific subspecies of humanity, the term is sometimes used for Homo sapiens humanity.
+It technically refers to a specific subspecies of humanity.
+The term isn't really used anymore.

 Human Subspecies: The Overlanders and Mobians.
 Both were the result of the Xorda gene weapons that caused most life (human and animal) to break down into a primordial goop, which reformed thousands of years later.
 The Overlanders were the physiologically closest to humanity in the comics… until Sonic Adventure had to be adapted, resulting in Homo sapiens Humans appearing.

-Also Enerjak's shtick.
-Until Mogul stole his chaos powers.
+It was Enerjak's shtick too, until Mogul stole his powers.

 Important Haircut: Sally had one done after Nicole rebuilt New Mobotropolis, cutting it from long to her former short-haired look to signify her de-Chickification.

 Improbable Age: The Freedom Fighters started fighting The Empire when they were barely even teenagers, and they won.
-Granted, it took them quite a while and it still hasn't stuck, but even the oldest is still barely breaching their twenties.
+Eggman still hasn't been thwarted once and for all, but the oldest among them is barely a legal adult.

 Insufferable Genius: An early plot turned Tails into one temporarily, and his evil alter-ego Miles behaves that way full-time.